MartinEesmaa/awesome-compopt/README.md

 **Crinkler:**

-Note: This can only target one .obj file, maximum 8 KB size, C/C++/ASM codes and Windows 32-bit via Visual Studio 2003+ version or Intel C++ Compiler before the final compiles to output a shrinked executable file.
+Note: This can target .obj files, maximum 8 KB size, C/C++/ASM codes and Windows 32-bit via Visual Studio 2003+ version or Intel C++ Compiler before the final compiles to output a shrinked executable file.

 For Visual Studio .NET 2003 version: Use /GA to reduce file size.